WWF-Deutschland/plastic-navigator/_posts/layers/0100-01-01-policy-commitments-area.md

 The visualisation shows the level of publicly expressed support by United Nations member states for a new global agreement to address marine plastic pollution.

-* The darkest green indicates countries that have officially co-sponsored the [Draft Resolution by Peru and Rwanda](https://wedocs.unep.org/bitstream/handle/20.500.11822/37395/UNEA5.2%20Global_Agreement_Explanatory%20note%20and%20Resolution%2027%20October.pdf?sequence=1&isAllowed=y) to establish an intergovernmental negotiating committee (INC) with a mandate to negotiate a legally binding global agreement to address plastic pollution.
+* The light green shows countries that have expressed — including through regional declarations or decisions — a willingness to explore the option of a new global agreement.
-* The less dark green indicates countries that have officially called for a new agreement.
+* The darker green indicates countries that have officially called for a new agreement.
-* The lightest green shows countries that have expressed — including through regional declarations or decisions — a willingness to explore the option of a new global agreement.
+* The darkest green indicates countries that have officially called for a new agreement and co-sponsored the [Draft Resolution by Peru and Rwanda](https://wedocs.unep.org/bitstream/handle/20.500.11822/37395/UNEA5.2%20Global_Agreement_Explanatory%20note%20and%20Resolution%2027%20October.pdf?sequence=1&isAllowed=y) to establish an intergovernmental negotiating committee (INC) with a mandate to negotiate a legally binding global agreement to address plastic pollution.
 * Grey indicates countries for which no public statement or commitment of support (for a new global agreement) has been documented.

 _Clicking on the country (markers) shows a brief overview of the country’s level of support and clicking on “Read more” displays detailed information with source._